Hi I’m Tada! It’s a pleasure to meet you.

 I currently offer coaching and consulting services based on cultural somatics, as well as teach courses on cultural somatics at the Ritual as Justice School.

-My work draws upon three main lineages:
+My work draws upon these main lineages:

 Unceded Coast Salish Territories AKA Vancouver BC